BhanuPrakashNani/Resume-Builder-Java/README.md

 If you want to run the project in Eclipse, import the project.
 Or if you want to run it without Eclipse use the .jar file of the project.
 [Installing Eclipse](https://linux4one.com/how-to-install-eclipse-ide-on-ubuntu-18-04/)

-## Scope of functionalities and Examples of use
+## Scope of Functionalities and Examples of use
+Resume creation without the hassle of writing code for it.
+Will be a good resume builder for beginners and people who are not familliar with LateX.

 ## Project status
 Returns a resume file with all the data entered in a formatted manner.
 The file name of the resume returned is **Resume.txt**.